Wyn-Enterprise/WynReportingSample_JSPrintManager/Readme.md

 # Wyn Reporting Printing Sample

-This sample demonstrates the use of GrapeCity ActiveReports WynPrinting connected to the Wyn portal.
+This sample demonstrates the use of GrapeCity WynPrinting connected to the Wyn portal.

 ## System requirements - Server Side
  * [Node.js](https://nodejs.org/en/download/) 14.17.0 or newer